 4. Use video.

 Apple got out in front of consumer questions by releasing a series of 13 short videos about the release of the Apple Watch.
 Each video covered one feature and lasted only 15 seconds.
-By keeping the videos short and sweet, Apple was able to easily captivate and hang onto its audience, while allowing the consumer to digest the information with ease and better grasp the product’s purpose and uses.
+By keeping the videos short and sweet, Apple could easily captivate and hang onto its audience while allowing the consumer to easily digest the information and better grasp the product’s purpose and uses.

 5. Get your consumers involved.

 Consumer engagement is an often neglected aspect of social management.
-It can be difficult to find the correct approach to interaction with your loyal followers.
+Finding the correct approach to interaction with your loyal followers can be difficult.
 However, a product launch is the perfect scenario for engagement.
 Contests are a great way to get your consumers involved with the product.
 Frito-Lay’s “Do Us a Flavor” campaign is an incredible model for this tactic.
-The “Do Us a Flavor” contest allows consumers to submit suggestions for a new flavor of Lay’s chips, and then vote for their favorites.
-The campaign has proved its longevity (four years strong), while evolving alongside the rise of the importance of social branding.
-Because the four finalists will use their personal social platforms to spread the word, it provides free brand endorsement, and cultivates curiosity.
+The “Do Us a Flavor” contest allows consumers to submit suggestions for a new flavor of Lay’s chips and then vote for their favorites.
+The campaign has proved its longevity (four years strong) while evolving alongside the rise of the importance of social branding.
+Because the four finalists will use their social platforms to spread the word, it provides free brand endorsement and cultivates curiosity.

 Implementing social media and capitalizing on your existing online audience is an innovative and exciting way to stimulate curiosity and build anticipation with your consumers.
-These tactics are sure to start conversations and create buzz about your new product, in addition to your everyday, traditional marketing strategies.
+These tactics are sure to start conversations and create buzz about your new product and your everyday, traditional marketing strategies.